H4PM/Elywing/README.md

 	along with this program.
 If not, see <http://www.gnu.org/licenses/>.

-__PocketMine-MP is a free, open-source software that creates Minecraft: Pocket Edition servers and allows extending its functionalities__
+__Elywing is a free, open-source software that creates Minecraft: Pocket Edition servers and allows extending its functionalities__

-### PocketMine-MP modified by
+### Elywing, a fork of PocketMine-MP, modified by

 ### [Twitter @SuperMaXAleX_](https://twitter.com/SuperMaXAleX_/)